Personio allows you to protect your candidates' data in accordance with both your requirements and those of the EU GDPR.

 Anonymizing Personal Candidate Data

 With Personio, you can fully anonymize candidate data.
-To do so, enable the automatic anonymization of candidate data in Settings under Recruiting > General > Data privacy > Anonymize data automatically?
-This will trigger the permanent removal from Personio of all personal data of candidates who are in the "Declined" or "Rejected" system phase after the period you have previously defined under Anonymization after.
-Anonymized candidate metadata that is not personally identifiable, such as information on the recruiting channel, is retained so it can be included in future reports.
+To do so, enable the automatic anonymization of candidate data in Settings under Recruiting > General > Data privacy settings > Anonymize data automatically?
+This will trigger the permanent removal from Personio of all personal data of candidates who are in the system stage, Withdrawn or Rejected after the period you have previously defined under Anonymization after.
+Anonymized candidate metadata that is not personally identifiable, such as information on the recruiting channel, is retained, so it can be included in future reports.

 If you don't wish for the candidate's name to appear in your notification emails, select No under Include candidate name in notification email?
 These emails won't then include any personally identifiable data.